 Our 2006 Stock Incentive Plan was adopted by our Board of Directors on December 7, 2006, approved by our stockholders on January 12, 2007 and became effective on April 24, 2007.
 The 2006 Stock Incentive Plan provides for the grant of incentive stock options, non-statutory stock options, restricted stock awards and other stock-unit awards.
-The number of shares of Common Stock reserved for issuance under the 2006 Stock
+On October 2, 2009, an amendment to the 2006 Stock Incentive Plan was approved, increasing the aggregate number of shares authorized for issuance by 850,000 shares to 1,653,215 shares.